flaneurette/Astrology/README.md

 This astrology software displays planetary bodies on a horizontal graph.
 It is possible to choose a planetary body, and display it on a certain selected timeline, ranging from 2000 BC to 2100 AD.
 This gives a clear calculation to see when a planet was in a certain sign.

 # Databases
 There are 3 zip files containing the databases with the calculated planetary bodies.
 These need to be extracted, and added into a database in order to query them through the PHP files.
+The database requires at least 40Mb.

 # Planetary objects

-There is a limited availablity of calculated planetary objects, the astrology project currently only supports the following objects:
+In order to keep the size of the database reasonably limited, there is a limited availablity of calculated planetary objects, the astrology project currently only supports the following objects:

 	- Sun
 	- Moon